Seeds, Stones, & Silicon book cover - A man holding a dog in a desert landscape with mining structures and circuit patterns emerging from plants

 What This Book Is About

-Through the eyes of eight characters—a burned-out founder, a dancer whose movement becomes a dataset, a scientist who speaks in parables, a COO who circles the metrics nobody wants to see—the novel explores what happens when our most powerful systems begin shaping will instead of automating tasks.
+Through the eyes of eight characters.
+A burned-out founder, a dancer whose movement becomes a dataset, a scientist who speaks in parables, a COO who circles the metrics nobody wants to see.
+The novel explores what happens when our most powerful systems begin shaping will instead of automating tasks.

 The central question: Can you build something beautiful on a foundation of extraction?
 Or does every garden eventually become a mine?